Philipp280/belkirk-jekyll-demo/_projects/modern-engineering.md

 ---
 ## Overview

-Resident Professors Peter Tiernan and Kelly Brewer have collaborated over the last 3 years with leading professionals in the continental US to develop a modern curriculum for Engineering students.
+Resident Professors Peter Griffin and Brian Brewer have collaborated over the last 3 years with leading professionals in the continental US to develop a modern curriculum for Engineering students.

 ## Editions